city-knowledge-graphs/phd-course/README.md

 Submission:
 - When: June 16, 23:59 CEST
 - What: a link to the GitHub repository where the system codes are.
-Please document the repository so that the codes are easier to run
+Please document the repository so that the codes are easy to run
 - How: via this [Google form](https://forms.gle/xxwynC59y1xCgdvj8).